marcelprasetyo/strats-food-expansion-1-19-fix/README.md

 ## How to install

 First, download this repo.
-If you do not use GitHub, click the green button named "Code" above (top-right) and then click Download ZIP.

-Alternatively, check the latest Release on the right (under Releases) and download the .zip file.
+Check the latest Release on the right (under Releases) and download the .zip file.
 (Note: This doesn't contain the addon but only the fix.)

+Alternatively clone this repository.

 Then, see the instructions below for different cases.
 (In case you make some unintentional mistakes, or there is a bug which corrupts the world, feel free to backup your world first.)